 University-level teaching of Spanish (literature, culture, and language) and Italian (primarily language).
 1993-2011 (various institutions)

-Paula highly values education.
-She strives to provide the best, the most comprehensive, and the safest fitness/wellness strategies and protocols to her clients.
-At present, she is not a licensed healthcare provider; this will occur upon graduation from AOMA.
-Please know that any information on this web site is for educational purposes only.
-Paula is experienced in the realm of fitness/wellness and her credentials are solid, but please know that Paula will offer suggestions for referrals to licensed medical care providers if warranted so as not to exceed her scope of practice when coaching and/or training clients.
-In addition, it is the client’s responsibility to obtain necessary medical clearances as appropriate before beginning an exercise routine.
+Paula Bruno, Ph.D., L.Ac., highly values education.
+She strives to provide the best, the most comprehensive, and the safest traditional Chinese medicine (acupuncture, herbal, bodywork) and/or wellness strategies and protocols to her clients.
+Please know that any information on this web site is for entertainment/educational purposes only.
+Dr. Paula is experienced in the realm of fitness/wellness and her credentials are solid, but please know that she will offer suggestions for referrals to licensed medical care providers if warranted so as not to exceed her scope of practice when providing traditional Chinese medicine (TCM) or wellness education and support to patients or clients.
+In addition, it is the client’s responsibility to obtain necessary medical clearances before beginning TCM treatment.

 Before our First Meeting